claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 -  Cache API responses
 -  **Can be integrated with any HTTP endpoint in the backend or any AWS API**

 ### IAM Policy

 - Create an IAM policy and attach to User or Role to allow it to call an API
 - Good to provide **access within your own AWS account**
-- Leverages **Sig v4** where lAM credential are in the request headers
 ## Endpoint Types

 - **Edge-Optimized** (default)